jsr6720/jsr6720.github.io/_posts/2011-05-25-clear-empty-object-methods-to-avoid-developer-confusion.md

 <img src="/assets/posts-images/4d-object_methods.png" alt="4D form with objects showing method shields" class=""/>

 The last developer removed the object method content from the `variable` input area but did not explicitly clear the object method.
-This falsely indicates object method content, and worse yet 4D will execute the blank object method for [each event enabled](http://txcowboycoder.wordpress.com/2011/05/02/toggle-off-4d-form-events-for-easier-debugging/ "Toggle off 4D form events for easier debugging") on that object.
+This falsely indicates object method content, and worse yet 4D will execute the blank object method for [each event enabled]({% post_url 2011-05-02-toggle-off-4d-form-events-for-easier-debugging %} "Toggle off 4D form events for easier debugging")[^original-link] on that object.

 The best approach is to [clear the object method](http://kb.4d.com/search/assetid=33479 "4D Tech Tip - Clear Object Method") so that no shield displays, and reduce the number of lines the 4D engine executes.